 - Extracting the original document from a Blob can be a nightmare

-- A Microsoft Access system can handle more users
+- The Database Application can handle more users

-- Reading a Microsoft Access Database is faster
+- Reading from a remote Database is much faster

-- Files maintained in a folder are more efficient and easily portable
+- Handling Blobs in a Windows folder is efficient and readily portable

 SQL Server avoids Blob problems

 SQL Server eliminates all the Blob issues with the "FILESTREAM" column type.
-The data is stored in a separate file on the database server and only an ID to the file is saved in the table.
+The data is stored in a separate file on the database server and only the address of the file is saved in the table.